Vital Records Online

 required documents

-What Documents Are Required to Order a State of New Jersey Birth Certificate?
+What Documents Are Required to Order a New Jersey Birth Certificate?

 Applicants must provide proof of identity to the New Jersey Department of Health when requesting certified copies of birth records—a government-issued ID such as a U.S. state-issued driver’s license or U.S. passport.
 The table below displays the information and documents required to order a birth certificate in New Jersey.